SmithVyne/Covid19-Data-Live/README.md

 ## Installation
 Follow the steps below to test the project locally.
 First ensure you have a version of [Node.js](http://nodejs.org/) equal or greater than v6.10.0 installed.

-1. Clone the repository from a terminal `https://github.com/SmithVyne/react-bookstore.git`.
+1. Clone the repository from a terminal `https://github.com/SmithVyne/Covid19-Data-Live.git`.
-2. Navigate to the project directory `cd react-bookstore`.
+2. Navigate to the project directory `cd covid19-data-live`.
 3. Install project dependencies `npm install`.
 4. Run `npm start` to compile  and serve a development build live on `http://localhost:3000` or any other port randomly available to React.